Crimes of Extortion

 Cyberextortion Crimes in Florida

 While extortion involves obtaining something of value—usually money—through actual or threatened force, violence, or fear, when the crime occurs over the internet or through electronic communications, the crime is often called cyberextortion.
-During cyberextorion schemes, the threats are communicated digitally, through online messages or via text messages.
+During cyber extortion schemes, the threats are communicated digitally, through online messages or via text messages.

-The term “cyberextortion” also refers to a special type of extortion in which the perpetrator does not threaten actual physical violence.
-Instead, the perpetrator hacks, threatens to hacks, or threatens to release secrets that were hacked.
+The term “cyber extortion” also refers to a particular type of extortion in which the perpetrator does not threaten actual physical violence.
+Instead, the perpetrator hacks, threatens to hack, or releases hacked secrets.

 The most common example of cyber extortion involves threatening to engage in an activity that will take down or disrupt a corporation’s website or steal its data unless the corporation pays the attacker a ransom to stop the attack.

-Another type of cyber extortion involves using malware to encrypts data on an organization’s computer system or network (often called “ransomware” or “cryptoviral extortion”).
-Then the perpetrator threatens not to give the corporation the encryption key unless money or something else of value is paid.
+Another type of cyber extortion involves using malware to encrypt data on an organization’s computer system or network (often called “ransomware” or “cryptoviral extortion”).
+The perpetrator then threatens not to give the corporation the encryption key unless money or something else of value is paid.

 Extortion under Federal Law